 Ridley Creek State Park

 As fall arrives, Ridley Creek State Park’s 2600 acres turn shades of gold, ochre, and red.
-Residents and visitors comes to walk the 13 miles of trails that run through the park and to see its unique historic buildings.
+Residents and visitors come to walk the 13 miles of trails that run through the park near West Chester and to see its unique historic buildings.
 Biking, hiking, and trout fishing are also popular activities here.
+Some of the homes in the park decorate for Halloween, which adds festivity to a fall outing to see leaves.

 From cherry blossoms to Christmas trees, Longwood Gardens is stunning year-round.
 In October and November, its vistas and Meadow Garden are the places to see the beauty of fall among its 1000 acres.
 Visitors can wander the gardens for hours and even enjoy a meal at one of the on-site restaurants.